stijn-dejongh/lovecraft_public_domain/raw_converts/trap.md

 exposure; though it could never absorb anything corporeally, as Robert had been absorbed, except by a very different and particular process.

-  But&mdash;to me at least&mdash;the most incredible aspect of the mad phenomenon was the monstrous subversion of our known laws of space involved in the relation of various illusory scenes to the actual terrestrial regions represented.
+  But--to me at least--the most incredible aspect of the mad phenomenon was the monstrous subversion of our known laws of space involved in the relation of various illusory scenes to the actual terrestrial regions represented.
 I have spoken of the glass as storing up the images of these regions, but this is really an inexact definition.
-In truth, each of the mirror scenes formed a true and quasi-permanent fourth-dimensional projection of the corresponding mundane region; so that whenever Robert moved to a certain part of a certain scene, as he moved into the image of my room when sending his telepathic messages,   he was actually in that place itself, on earth  &mdash;though under spatial conditions which cut off all sensory communication, in either direction, between him and the present tri-dimensional aspect of the place.
+In truth, each of the mirror scenes formed a true and quasi-permanent fourth-dimensional projection of the corresponding mundane region; so that whenever Robert moved to a certain part of a certain scene, as he moved into the image of my room when sending his telepathic messages,   he was actually in that place itself, on earth  --though under spatial conditions which cut off all sensory communication, in either direction, between him and the present tri-dimensional aspect of the place.

-  Theoretically speaking, a prisoner in the glass could in a few moments go anywhere on our planet&mdash;into any place, that is, which had ever been reflected in the mirror&rsquo;s surface.
+  Theoretically speaking, a prisoner in the glass could in a few moments go anywhere on our planet--into any place, that is, which had ever been reflected in the mirror's surface.
 This probably applied even to places where the mirror had not hung long enough to produce a clear illusory scene; the terrestrial region being then represented by a zone of more or less formless shadow.
 Outside the definite scenes was a seemingly limitless waste of neutral gray